AriFordsham/GHCWiki/records/declared-overloaded-record-fields.md

 - Fields listed as `sharing` must have the `fieldLabel` declared separately (per Option One or Two).
-- Fields not `sharing` will get a fieldLabel declared for them, and it will be monomorphic (bound to a single record type).
+- Fields not `sharing` will get a fieldLabel declared for them, and it will be bound to a single record type.

 Or perhaps: